 Family, Health, Relationships, School

-She finally found the love she had craved.
-But would flashbacks from her traumatic childhood destroy her marriage?
+She finally found love, but would flashbacks from her traumatic childhood destroy her marriage?

 By Stories of Hope , 11 November 2024

 TRIGGER WARNING: This story contains material about a suicide attempt.
-Reader discretion advised.
+Reader discretion is advised.

 Two years into her marriage, Aw Qi Qi’s past caught up with her.

 She started getting flashbacks from the first nine years of her life.
-It included being caned while bathing, restrained in the darkness overnight, chased out of the house, and hit with a belt for no reason.
+In her mind, she saw herself being caned while bathing, put in restraints in a dark place, being chased out of the house and being hit with a belt.

 Qi Qi around the age of one.
 The photo is among several childhood images she received after tracking down a member of the first family she lived with.
 They are the only photos she has of her growing up years.